LittleGreenViper/LGV_7_Segment/Sources/LGV_7_Segment.docc/LGV_7_Segment.md

  - 0-15 are the hex values (0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, b, C, d, E, F).

 It is possible to get the default aspect ratio, using the ``LGV_7_Segment/defaultAspect`` computed property, and the current aspect, using the ``LGV_7_Segment/currentAspect`` computed property.

+Because the struct returns `CGPath`s, they can be scaled and transformed at very little cost, and used in Basic Swift, UIKit, SwiftUI, AppKit, WatchKit, or TV UIKit.